Army of Lovers: Further reunions, releases, and shows: 2011–present

-Two members of Army of Lovers (La Camilla and Dominika) reunited in June 2011 and appeared as guest vocalists on "Don't Try to Steal My Limelight", a single by Swedish drag artist and blogger Miss Inga.
+Two members of Army of Lovers (Henemark and Peczynski) reunited in June 2011 and appeared as guest vocalists on "Don't Try to Steal My Limelight", a single by Swedish drag artist and blogger Miss Inga.
 The three later formed the band Happy Hoes and released "We Rule the World", followed by a Christmas song entitled "Happy Ho Ho Ho".
 Happy Hoes performed at Pride 2012.
 Army of Lovers reformed with Alexander Bard, Camilla Henemark, and Jean-Pierre Barda in late 2012 to enter the Melodifestivalen 2013 with the song "Rockin' the Ride", in hopes of representing Sweden in the Eurovision Song Contest 2013 in Malmö.
 Their entry did not reach the finals of the Melodifestivalen.
 Just a few days after their performance, Bard explained to the press that Camilla Henemark had been kicked out once again and that Dominika Peczynski had returned.
 This was followed by a public fight between Bard and Peczynski against Henemark.

 A new best-of compilation, with four new songs, called Big Battle of Egos, was announced for release on 27 March 2013, to be followed by a single and video called "Signed on My Tattoo", a duet between Army of Lovers and Alexander Bard with his other pop group Gravitonas.

 In June 2013, an EP called Scandinavian Crime was released, which included re-recorded versions of "Rockin' The Ride" and "Tragedy", originally from their CD Big Battle of Egos.
-These new versions featured new vocals by Dominika Peczynski and Jean-Pierre Barda, replacing the parts originally sung by Camilla Henemark.
+These new versions featured new vocals by Peczynski and Jean-Pierre Barda, replacing the parts originally sung by Camilla Henemark.
 On 1 July 2013, the video for "Crucified 2013" premiered on Expressen TV.
 The song was a revamped version of the band's breakthrough hit from 1991 and was chosen as the official anthem for Copenhagen Pride 2013.

-In November 2023, the band released the album Sexodus.
+In November 2023, the band released the album Sexodus, which was remixed the following year under the title Remixodus.